 Losing your phone can be devastating, especially if you don’t make it a habit to back your phone up frequently.
 You may lose app information, photos, notes, voicemails, and much more.
-However, one of the most important things you could lose is contact information.
+However, one of the most important things you could lose is your contact list.

 Some people have hundreds of contacts in their phone, and losing all that can be incredibly upsetting.
 You may only remember a portion of the contacts you lost, making it especially difficult to rebuild.
 If you’ve found yourself in this situation, don’t worry.

-Try these tricks to rebuild your contacts list:
+Try these tricks to rebuild your contact list:

 Check for a Backup